-- Submit in writing their Research Project to the MPA Program Director. - Successfully complete 39 MPA semester hours of one MPA emphasis track with a GPA of 3.0 or better.
+- Submit in writing their Research Project to the MPA Program Director. - Successfully complete 39 MPA semester hours of one MPA emphasis track.
+Satisfactorily complete every course in the degree with a C or better and earn a cumulative GPA of 3.0 or better.
 No more than 6 semester hours will be accepted in transfer from an accredited institution.
 Official transcripts will be evaluated by the MPA Program Director. - Complete the MPA Major Field Test.